 Who qualifies for the Challenger program?
 The Challenger Division offers boys and girls with physical and developmental challenges, ages 4 to adult, the opportunity to participate in an organized game of baseball.
 The most fundamental goal of the Challenger Division is to give everyone a chance to play.

 Registration?
-Challenger registration for the 2021 season will take place through this website and will be FREE to all players.
+Challenger registration can be done on the Woodinville Little League website.
 Scheduling and team assignments will be handled by District 8 and their staff.
 The season will run roughly mid-April through mid-June.
 Click Here to sign up!

 Questions?
 Specific questions can be answered by our District Coordinator Beverly Newsome @ 360-805-0181 or email email@example.com, or Anne Killer @ (714) 369-4236 … Play Ball !!!